oyalhi/update-using-dto/README.md

 ## Conclusion

-Updating an object is common scenario in a back end application.
+Updating an object is a common scenario in a back end application.
 I wanted a solution that did not require a manual update of the code every time the requirements for an object has changed.
 Also, a solution that I can use in any project without rewriting the same boilerplate code.

 We went through 4 solutions, each one improving the previous version.
-The first approach was buggy, had a possibility of changing our object.
+The first approach was buggy, had the possibility of changing our object.
 The second approach was too manual, required to assign each property manually.
 The third approach solved the problem; however was accepting illegal requests, though only using accepted keys.
 Our fourth and final approach rejected illegal requests for a rock solid approach.

-I wanted go one step further and create a generic function that could be use anywhere easily; however, we cannot use the `keys` dynamically and thus can't create a generic function.
-But for now what we have should suffice.
+I wanted to go one step further and create a generic function that could be used anywhere easily; however, we cannot use the `keys` dynamically and thus can't create a generic function.
+But for now, what we have should suffice.

 I hope you liked it!